rebelsky/sams-assorted-musings-reflections/eng207-1b-prep.md

 way that was supportive, rather than undermining.

 I shouldn't have been surprised.
 They are, after all, Grinnell students.
-And I shouldn't have been suprised at the effort that went into the writing, from powerful metaphors to careful language choice.
+And I shouldn't have been surprised at the effort that went into the writing, from powerful metaphors to careful language choice.